 Figure 4: Nerves and artery running across the elbow joint

-Subsequently the examination routine should follow the sequence of look, feel, move and special tests
+Subsequently the examination route should follow the sequence of:

 Passive and active range of elbow movement should be assessed and should include flexion, extension, supination and pronation.
 It is important to compare both sides in order to distinguish between normal and abnormal reduced range of movement.